 - Not use any wireless communication devices while driving except if you need to report illegal activity or to call for medical or emergency help

-Once you turn 17 years old or after you’ve held this less-restricted license for six months (whichever comes first), the restrictions will no longer apply only if you have complied with all these laws up until the point of graduating to an unrestricted license.
+Once you turn 17 years old or after you've held this less-restricted license for 6 months (whichever comes first), the restrictions will no longer apply only if you have complied with all these laws up until the point of graduating to an unrestricted license.

-After passing the road test, you’ll earn an unrestricted driver’s license.
-Be mindful that it expires on your 21st birthday.
+After passing the road test, you'll earn an unrestricted driver's license.